QR5.7.1 The Simulation Hypothesis

 I should say that the universe is just there, and that’s all.” (see Copleston vs. Russell).

-He argued that our universe just is and that’s it, so scientists at the time assumed it always was, until evidence revealed that it actually began about fourteen billion years ago, in a big bang, which re-raised the question of why it came into existence.
+In his view, the universe just is and that’s it, so science at the time assumed it always was, until the evidence showed that it actually began about fourteen billion years ago, in a big bang.
+This re-raised the question of why it exists, because while what always was can be a brute fact, what began needs a cause, as nothing can come from nothing.

-Science now concludes that at a past point in time, an enormous amount of energy was injected into a small space that then expanded into our universe, and space and time probably began then as well.
-It was as if a switch clicked and something began, leading to the simulation hypothesis made popular by the Matrix movie.
+Science now accepts that at some point in the past, an enormous amount of energy was injected into a small space, that not only expanded into our universe but also created our space and time.
+It was as if a switch clicked and a world began, leading to the idea popularized by the Matrix movie, that our reality is a simulation.

 QR5.7.1.
 The Simulation Hypothesis